 Not Knowing What You Want To Achieve

-One of the most common mistakes to avoid when hiring a business coach is not being clear on your goals.
+One of the most common mistakes to avoid is not being clear on your goals.
 Business coaches and consultants aren’t mind readers and they aren’t magic.
 Coming to them with a vague goal of wanting to improve your business overall won’t yield immediate results.
 Before meeting with a business coach, analyse your business performance and have a look at the areas you specifically want to improve.
 This will streamline the process, saving you time and money.

 Skipping the Background Check